I debated for months as to whether or not I should include a section of

 color combo's.

-Obviously, for a buck and a quarter, you're not going to be getting a lot.
+Obviously, for a buck seventy-five, you're not going to be getting a lot.

 However, in an effort to comb my area to see what the various stores were